-They arise mainly from poor hygiene and diet, though in some countries parasites enter via the eyes, the ureter, anus or vagina, for example when swimming in infested water.
+They arise mostly from poor hygiene and diet.
+However, in some countries parasites enter via the eyes, the ureter, anus or vagina, for example when swimming in infested water.

 Any diet that weakens the Spleen energy encourages conditions that harbour parasites.

 As internal causes of disease, the effect of poison and recreational drugs is obvious: so too with medicinal drugs that are taken for too long or in inappropriate quantities.

 With recreational drugs, the occasional and limited use of them, where society permits it, is probably not damaging – for most people.

 Some people, however, are highly sensitive to even small doses of recreational drugs.
 This sensitivity leads to such drugs being one of their internal causes of disease.

 Regular use long-term of recreational drugs will damage the body’s resources into the indefinite future, even after use of the drug has stopped.
 Cannabis, for example, often seems to scatter the brain’s ability to take clear long-term decisions and to concentrate properly.

 Medicinal drugs, used for too long, can have damaging effects, especially with antibiotics, steroids and chemotherapy, which damage Spleen and Stomach qi and Yin, Blood and Body fluids.

 Immunisations can cause long-term damage and become important internal causes of disease if the body fails to react properly to them at the time.
 (Even then, there is the suspicion of ongoing damage, not appearing until many years later.)

 An appropriate reaction is usually a mild fever and sweating, possibly with a rash.
 This shows that the body’s defensive qi has recognised the invasion and, as with any disease invasion, has gone through its inbuilt way of exteriorising it.